Last updated: May 29, 2026

 - Ask a health center for the lowest-cost urgent plan, even if full treatment must wait.

-- Ask a private dental office about a written payment plan, but avoid high-interest debt unless you understand the full cost.
+- Ask a private dental office about a written payment plan or staged treatment plan.

-- Ask churches, service clubs, or local charities if they help with medical or dental bills paid directly to a provider.
+- Ask churches, service clubs, or local charities if they help with dental bills paid directly to a provider.

-- Ask border-area clinics in Colorado, Nebraska, Montana, South Dakota, Idaho, or Utah if they see Wyoming patients.
+- Ask clinics in nearby states if you live near Colorado, Nebraska, Montana, South Dakota, Idaho, or Utah.

 Resumen en español

-Si usted es una persona mayor en Wyoming y necesita ayuda dental, empiece por la opción más rápida.
-Si tiene hinchazón en la cara o cuello, fiebre, sangrado fuerte, dificultad para respirar o dificultad para tragar, llame al 9-1-1 o vaya a la sala de emergencia.
+Si usted es una persona mayor en Wyoming y necesita ayuda dental, empiece por la opción más rápida y segura.
+Si tiene hinchazón en la cara o el cuello, fiebre, sangrado fuerte, dificultad para respirar o dificultad para tragar, llame al 9-1-1 o vaya a la sala de emergencia.

 Frequently asked questions